 - Leaves that have a rancid smell when crushed.
 Many say the smell is similar to burnt or spoiled peanut butter.

 - Yellow-green flowers on the end of shoots that bloom during the summer.

 - Papery, tan to red seed pods that turn brown and fall off during autumn.

 This tree commonly grows alongside highways or in disturbed areas, but it could also take up residence in your yard.

 Check out this video from Penn State for an overview of why the Tree of Heaven Matters:

 Call Mr. Tree if You Have a Tree of Heaven in Your Yard

 Mr. Tree can remove your Tree of Heaven and help ensure that you won’t have an infestation of Spotted Lanternflies on your property.
-If you see this tree on your yard, contact us online or call 484-999-0040.
-It’s important to have a tree professional handle this tree because it is known to regenerate quickly if not properly taken care of.
+If you see this tree on your yard, contact us online or call 484-999-0040 It’s important to have a professional handle this tree because it is known to grow back quickly if not properly taken care of.